Quick Answer

 Won’t charge: Check connections, try different charging method Rapid discharge: Identify phantom loads, check for failed cells Overheating: Ensure adequate ventilation, reduce load Display errors: Consult manual, contact manufacturer support

-Solar charging: $0 ongoing cost after initial investment AC charging: $0.10-0.50 per full charge (depending on rates) Car charging: Fuel cost while engine runs Generator charging: Fuel cost + generator maintenance
+Solar charging: No ongoing cost after initial investment AC charging: Minimal cost per full charge (depending on rates) Car charging: Fuel cost while engine runs Generator charging: Fuel cost + generator maintenance

 vs. Generator: Quieter, cleaner, but limited runtime vs. Grid power: Higher upfront cost, but portable vs. Car inverter: Much larger capacity, safer operation vs. Nothing: Enables activities impossible without power